wolgwang1729/Int-O-View/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Acknowledgements
+- This was a team project for SIH.
 - [Groq](https://groq.com) for providing the LLM API.
 - [OpenAI](https://openai.com) for ChatGPT-4 via [OnDemand](https://app.on-demand.io/).